 This course is designed to provide prospective teachers with historical perspective on the concept of the middle school along with information concerning current reforms and trends related to learning and the early adolescent.
 The class will also investigate curriculum, grouping practices, instructional strategies, and the design of interdisciplinary units for middle level learners.
-Prerequisite: EDU 101.
+Prerequisite: PSY 281.
 Limited to Education majors who have satisfied all the retention criteria.
-Students must concurrently take the associated pre-practicum course EDU 330F.
-Prerequisite: PSY 181 (Spring) D'Souza, Staff/Three credits
+Students must concurrently take the associated pre-practicum course EDU 330F or EDU 332F.
+(Spring)

+D'Souza, Staff / Three credits